Sustainability in temporary exhibitions

 We are also committed to starting step by step: changing the materials or the design of temporary exhibitions to make them more sustainable is a good starting point.

-DECARLI, G. (2006).
-Un museo sostenible.
+Decarli, G. (2006) A Sustainable Museum.
 Universidad Nacional de Costa Rica.